Asynchronous API

 This section details the asynchronous components of the pipmaster library, primarily found within the pipmaster.async_package_manager module.

-Asynchronous Package Manager using pip.
+Asynchronous Package Manager using pip with enhanced visual feedback.

-Author: ParisNeo Created: 23/04/2025 Last Updated: 24/04/2025
+Author: ParisNeo Created: 23/04/2025 Last Updated: 13/02/2026

-class pipmaster.async_package_manager.AsyncPackageManager(python_executable: str | None = None, pip_command_base: List[str] | None = None)[source]
+class pipmaster.async_package_manager.AsyncPackageManager(python_executable: str | None = None, pip_command_base: List[str] | None = None, venv_path: str | None = None)[source]

 Bases: object